Cristiano Lucarelli: Passion, political views and controversy

 Lucarelli's passion for his home club often resulted in many questionable incidents.
 The May 2005 issue of Calcio Italia reported that he had paid for a bus that brought a cadre of travelling Livorno fans back to the city after they had been arrested for rioting.
-He has the Livorno logo tattooed on his left forearm and his jersey number, 99, was an homage to left-wing ultras group Brigate Autonome Livornesi, which was founded in 1999.
+He has the Livorno logo tattooed on his left forearm and his jersey number, 99, was an homage to the left-wing ultras group Brigate Autonome Livornesi, which was founded in 1999.

 He was also of an increasingly rare breed of Italian footballer who openly brought his politics onto the pitch; his goal celebration consisted of a dual clenched-fist salute, a gesture made famous by the Communist party.
 He has openly stated that he is a supporter of communism.
 One of his mobile phone ringtones was Bandiera Rossa, and he once declared, “We Livorno get no favours from the referees because we are Communists!”, but later retracted this statement.

 Lucarelli, the supporter who became a Livorno player and icon, even had his mobile phone ring to the tune of The Red Flag.